 Common questions in molecular biology: What is DNA barcoding and why is it important?

 DNA barcoding is used in two similar yet divergent ways in biology.
 While important to different areas of biology, both are modeled on the concept of the Universal Product Codes (UPCs) used to identify products in supermarkets, with specific DNA sequences acting as the unique identifier.
-The importance of each is discussed here.
+The importance of each is discussed here, along with the NanoString adaption of barcoding into a research tool that can be used for biomarker validation and biomarker development.

 DNA barcodes based on naturally-occurring sequences